mk-ansible-roles/setup-reposerver/README.md

 --------------

 A description of the settable variables for this role should go here, including any variables that are in defaults/main.yml, vars/main.yml, and any variables that can/should be set via parameters to the role.
 Any variables that are read from other roles and/or the global scope (ie. hostvars, group vars, etc.) should be mentioned here as well.

+Both Optional

+  reposync_server -> defaults to ansible_hostname
+  reposync_param -> defaults to keep only the latest version of a package

 Dependencies
 ------------